TheYahya/thewhite/README.md

 - [ ] Add some fancy style to theme settings in wordpress panel.
 - [ ] Don't show the title of tags & categories if it's empty
 - [ ] Move post dates to left in index(archive).
-- [ ] Add fonts with npm except the way alredy doing it!
+- [ ] Add fonts with npm except the way already doing it!
 - [ ] to be continue ...

 ## Contributors